jborean93/omi/README.md

 + When wanting to use Kerberos auth you need to specify the user in the UPN format, e.g. `username@DOMAIN.COM`.
 Do not use the Netlogon form `DOMAIN\username`
 + If you want to use Negotiate/Kerberos auth you must also supply `-Authentication Negotiate` or `-Authentication Kerberos` to the cmdlet that uses WSMan
 + When using Basic auth you MUST connect over HTTPS and skip cert verification by adding `-SessionOption (New-PSSession -SkipCACheck -SkipCNCheck)`
+  + While this tells PowerShell to skip the certificate checks, this library will still continue to do so
+  + This is due to PowerShell having a hardcoded check for these session options but not actually passing it down to the OMI library
+  + I've opted to make HTTPS secure by default and to actually skip the certificate verification set the env vars `OMI_SKIP_CA_CHECK=1` and `OMI_SKIP_CN_CHECK=1`

 ## Testing